Skip to main content

 Ideal decarbonization temperature: 120+ °C

-CBD carboxylic acid (CBDA) is the main component of cannabis plants that have been bred for increased CBD content.
+CBD carboxylic acid (CBDA) is the main component of cannabis plants bred for increased CBD content.
 CBDA and THCA contain most of the anti-inflammatory properties that cannabis has to offer.
-CBDA has been proven to have both anti-inflammatory and anti-tumor effects.
+CBDA has been shown to have both anti-inflammatory and anti-tumor effects.

 CBN

 Cannabinol (CBN) is an oxidation product of THC.
-It usually forms when THC is exposed to oxygen and heat.
-A high CBN level in cannabis suggests that it is old or has been exposed to high heat.
-CBN potentiates the effects of THC and creates the so-called “couch lock” effect – the feeling of extreme heaviness in the body.
-CBN is very mildly psychoactive, but more sedating than other known cannabinoids.
-This is where its great potential for sleep therapy comes from.
+It normally forms when THC is exposed to oxygen and heat.
+A high CBN level in cannabis suggests that it is old or has been exposed to excessive heat.
+CBN potentiates the effects of THC and is responsible for the so-called "couch-lock" effect—the feeling of extreme heaviness in the body.
+CBN has very mild psychoactive effects but is more sedating than other known cannabinoids.
+This explains its great potential for sleep therapy.

 CBG